mum-project/mum/README.md

 the static site yourself.

 ## About the Project
+Since there weren't any good web-based user management tools for Postfix and Dovecot out there, we decided to build our own.
 MUM originated as a software development project at [Stuttgart Media University](https://www.hdm-stuttgart.de).

-Since there weren't any good web-based user management tools for Postfix and Dovecot out there, we decided to build our own.
+## Migration
+Coming from another mailbox administration software?
+Maybe you want to have a look at [MUM Migrator](https://github.com/mum-project/migrator/).
+Our console migration tool moves your data in a matter of minutes and allows you to focus on the important things.

 ## Contributing
 You want to help?
 Awesome!
 Have a look at the [Contribution Guide](CONTRIBUTING.md) and start coding.